simong/node-oae-tsung/README.md

 This module can be used to generate Tsung performance tests for Hilary.

+**Prerequisites:**

+* You have (nodejs)[http://nodejs.org/] installed
+* You have (tsung)[http://tsung.erlang-projects.org/] installed
+* You have generated OAE data with the (OAE Model Loader)[http://github.com/sakaiproject/OAE-model-loader] (Hilary branch) project

-## Instructions
+## Basic Instructions

-First, install this module globally (you'll need git installed):
+### 1. Install this module

 `npm install -g git://github.com/mrvisser/node-oae-tsung`

-Now, assuming global NPM module binaries end up on your PATH, if you run:

-`oae-tsung`

-You will get the interactive prompt to generate a very simple test case.
-Use `standard` as the suite (more suites would be available in the `suites/` directory of this repo).
-Run `oae-tsung --help` to get more options.

-To configure data for the test, have a look at the instructions in the `config/` readme to learn how to set up dynamic variables and CSV data that can be used to drive the performance test.
-You can clone the repository, update the config, and run `node main.js` for custom tests.
+After installation, make sure `oae-tsung` binary is on your PATH.

+### 2. Run oae-tsung

+Run `oae-tsung --help` to start.
+If your test uses data that was generated from the OAE-model-loader, point `-s` to the `scripts/` directory that loaded that content.

+### 3. Run Tsung

+The utility will let you know which directory contains the Tsung test package. `cd` to that package and run `tsung -f tsung.xml start` to run the Tsung test.